BDS Blog

 The History Behind Bearings

 Picturing a world without bearings would be quite challenging since every machine that uses some kind of motion uses bearings to smooth out that path and reduce friction.
+Bearings are an incredibly important piece of technology whose invention stems back centuries.

 Before we had the varying types of bearings like roller bearings, steel ball bearings, or thrust bearings, there were merely bearings made out of wood.
 These "old wooden rollers" supported objects the same way that present-day precision bearings do.